NYCSD Elementary Band Notes

 - March 31, during school - All-District Band Concert Dress Rehearsal (all Band students)

 - March 31, 7:00pm - All-District Band Concert @NHS (all Band students)

-- April 19 or 20 (Date TBD), during school - Spring Concert Dress Rehearsal (all Band students)
+- April 19, during school - Spring Concert Dress Rehearsal (Advanced Band students)

 - April 20, 7:00pm - Spring Concert @NHS (all Band students)

 - Permission Slips Due: 03/02 (March Rehearsal), 03/21 (April Rehearsal)

 - Day 1 Practicing Competition: 03/10 - 04/11

 - Day 6 Practicing Competition: 03/09 - 04/10

 - Full Band Rehearsals: 03/21, 03/29, 04/12, 04/20, 04/28, 05/08

 - Day 1 lessons: 03/21, 03/29, 04/12, 04/20, 04/28, 05/08